Anosmia_header4b.png

 How long does it take to recover our senses?

-“When you no longer have a sense of smell, you no longer have access to ‘comfort food.’
+“When you no longer have a sense of smell, you can no longer access ‘comfort food.’
 In the beginning, there can be a tendency to gain weight because you keep eating to try and find that satisfaction that never comes.
 You never quite hit the pleasure button.”

 Chrissi Kelly, Founder of AbScent.org

 But there’s hope.
-Olfactory neurons do regenerate (as do the structural cells around them) and most people who experience virally-induced anosmia do recover, even if it takes some longer than others.
+Olfactory neurons do regenerate (as do the structural cells around them), and most people who experience virally induced anosmia recover, even if it takes some longer than others.
 Some individuals may also pass through a phase called parosmia, where a sense of smell begins to return, but things don’t smell the same.
 CenSus and other research groups are looking into the trends popping up in those reporting parosmia, such as: why do so many report that the smell of coffee, once a tempting incitement to leave bed, now registers instead as the smell of rancid bin juice?13

 “Parosmia is completely different to anosmia – they aren’t on a sliding continuum of how much you can smell.
 If you think of it as a radio, anosmia would be having the volume completely off and parosmia would be having the volume on, but only hearing the white noise between radio stations.”